Pilates Teacher Training • Singapore • STOTT PILATES® Postural Analysis Review

 • you know postural analysis is not yet one of your strengths

-• you feel unsure when asked to identify alignment landmarks
+• you feel unsure when identifying alignment landmarks

 • you need more guided observation practice